A Unifying Causal Framework for Analyzing Dataset Shift-stable Learning Algorithms: A Hierarchy of Shift-Stable Distributions

+The nested nature of the hierarchy means that it has consequences on the existence of stable distributions: If there is no stable level 3 distribution, then no stable level 1 or level 2 distributions exist.
+Considering the other direction, if we find that no stable level 1 distribution exists, there may still be a stable level 2 or 3 distribution.
+This is an important consideration as more methods for finding stable distributions are developed.
+For example, \cite{subbaswamy2019transport} developed a sound and complete algorithm for finding stable level 2 distributions in a graph.
+This means that the algorithm returns a distribution \emph{if and only if} a stable level 2 distribution exists. \emph{An open problem is to develop a sound and complete algorithm for finding stable level 3 distributions.} Such a result would be very powerful: If a complete algorithm failed to find a stable level 3 distribution, then that would mean no stable distributions (level 1, 2, or 3) exist.

-We have shown that the hierarchy of stable distributions establishes possibility results for achieving stability to shifts, and that all stable distributions correspond to disabling or removing edges in the the underlying graph.
-In the next section, we investigate the effect of edge removal on prediction performance across environments.
+We have shown that the hierarchy of stable distributions defines graphical operators which can be used to construct stable distributions by disabling edges in the the underlying graph.
+Next, we show how the ability of counterfactual level 3 distributions to replace edges can be used to achieve minimax optimal performance under dataset shifts.